 Glyka Nera is certainly an Insta-worthy beach, and its name means ‘sweet water.’
-That is because the water is actually from a freshwater spring, so it’s perfect for cooling off during the harsh summer temperatures.
-The beach is situated right under a sheer cliff, which gives it a stunning appearance, and the pebbled shore and clear water adds to the view.
+That is because the water is from a freshwater spring, so it’s perfect for cooling off during harsh summer temperatures.
+The beach is situated right under a sheer cliff, which gives it a stunning appearance, and the pebbled shore and clear water add to the view.
 There is some shade at this beach, which makes it great for cooling off once more, and it’s perfect for chilling out and enjoying the scenery.

 However, to get to this beach, you will need some energy.
-There are parking spots available, but you will need to hike through the trees, and it can take anything from half an hour to an hour, depending upon how much energy you have and how hot it is.
+There are parking spots available, but you will need to hike through the trees, and it can take anything from half an hour to an hour, depending on how much energy you have and how hot it is.
 Is it worth the hike?
 Totally!
 Once you get there, you’ll find a small cafe and toilet families.

 Of course, to get to this beach, you’ll need to drive and park up, then walk, or you’ll need to take a local bus and walk down to the beach itself.
 There are no facilities on-site so bring whatever refreshments you’ll need.

-Despite being a short distance away from busy Elafonissi, this particular beach is quiet, chilled out, and perfect for enjoying the natural beauty.
+Despite being a short distance from busy Elafonissi, this beach is quiet, chilled out, and perfect for enjoying the natural beauty.
 The water is stunningly clear, and the sand golden and soft.
 It’s also backed by fragrant juniper trees, giving plentiful shade and a wonderful scent in the air.
 A word of warning – this beach is quite popular with nudists, but it’s never going to be packed with people wearing no clothes because it’s pretty hard to get to – so no issues there!

 You can drive to the beach, and then you’ll need to walk for ten minutes.
 You’ll need to wear comfortable shoes (not flip-flops) as you’ll probably need to scramble over a few rocks, but it’s not so difficult that most people can’t get there.
-That doesn’t sound hard, but you’ll understand why we said ‘hard to get to’ when you see the terrain.
+That doesn’t sound hard, but you’ll understand why we said ‘hard to get to when you see the terrain.

 There are no families on site, so again, take your refreshments.